piyushsingh1997/Made-in-Italy-/docs/index.md

 *  **Is NFT really a good idea OR possible way to use it to certify the provenance(example)?**

-For example, an NFT could be created for a wheel of **Parmigiano-Reggiano** cheese.
+For example, Let's consider **wheel of Parmigiano-Reggiano cheese**.
+An NFT could be created for a wheel of Parmigiano-Reggiano cheese.
 The NFT would store information about the cheese, such as its production location, date of creation, ingredients used, and details about the dairy farm.
 It would also include the certification and quality standards associated with authentic Parmigiano-Reggiano.

 When a buyer purchases the wheel of cheese, they would also receive the NFT.
 The NFT would serve as a proof of ownership for the cheese and would enable the buyer to verify its provenance and authenticity.
 By checking the NFT, the buyer can ensure that the cheese comes from a legitimate producer in Italy and meets the stringent standards required for genuine Parmigiano-Reggiano.

+**To check for validity, one don't only have to check for the metadata included in the token, but also of the creator of the token itself**.

 In this case, the use of NFTs makes it more challenging for counterfeiters to produce fake Made in Italy products, such as counterfeit Parmigiano-Reggiano cheese.
 If a counterfeiter tried to sell a fake wheel of cheese claiming it to be authentic Parmigiano-Reggiano, they would need to create an NFT for the cheese.
 However, the NFT would not be valid, as it would not store the correct provenance information, making it evident that the cheese is not genuine.